 There will be multiple collaborative efforts ongoing throughout the year to help ensure a successful implementation of the Strategic Outreach & Engagement Plan.
-Heal the Bay will conduct at least monthly check-ins with our partners From Lot to Spot and Social Justice Learning institute to assess progress using our metrics.
-Forest Curtis is our Watershed Program Manager and will be responsible for administrative work to coordinate our partner meetings and track our progress through the Inspire Planner add-on in Salesforce.
+Heal the Bay will conduct at least monthly check-ins with our partners Social Justice Learning Institute and Jesse De La Cruz to assess progress using our metrics.
+Forest Curtis is our Watershed Program Manager and will be responsible for administrative work to coordinate our partner meetings and track our progress through Salesforce.

-Mikaela Randolph (Heal the Bay), who is the Central Santa Monica Bay Coordinator, has bi-weekly meetings calendared with Nancy Shrodes and they communicate frequently.
+Mikaela Randolph (Heal the Bay), who is the Central Santa Monica Bay Coordinator, has weekly meetings calendared with Nancy Shrodes and they communicate frequently.
 This will be very helpful coordinating outreach and engagement to our northern boundary in the SSMB.